-There is no provision fund attached to the loans, so if a loan goes bad the loss is immediately crystallised and deducted from the account.
-Many loans are secured by way of guarantor or debenture, although neither have proven to be a quick resolution in the main, with many loans going a long way past overdue before being written off.
+There is no provision fund attached to the loans.
+If a loan goes bad the loss is immediately crystallised and deducted from the account.
+Many loans are secured by way of guarantor or debenture.
+Neither have proven to be a quick resolution in the main, with many loans going a long way past overdue before being written off.
 Property loans are secured by assets, although this type of loan is a minority on Funding Circle.
 Where Funding Circle performs a little better is the recoveries: perhaps having a larger team gives it more resources to chase debts.
-There have been some good results in recoveries, although this process can take a long time and of course you earn no interest on the funds that are missing.
+There have been some good results in recoveries.
+However this process can take a long time and you earn no interest on the funds that are missing.

 Pros of Funding Circle

 There are many things to like about Funding Circle, some of them are:

 Platform Security: Funding Circle has been going since 2010 and has floated on the stock market.
-Whilst this does not mean anything for the performance of individual loans, this should offer some security for the overall platform, as they would be able to tap the markets for capital should their business deteriorate
+This does not mean anything for the performance of individual loans.
+But it should offer some security for the overall platform, as they would be able to tap the markets for capital should their business deteriorate.

 Hands-off investment: The nature of the auto-invest portfolios mean that the accounts are very easy to manage and require very few manual operations.

 Easy to diversify: The popularity of the platform means that there are many loans: it is easy to get a portfolio containing hundreds of loans very quickly.

 Almost liquid: Similarly the large number of users mean that selling out and getting invested is very quick, although this can change, and now comes at a fee.